Get insights.

 Below are a few questions asked in a Sales lead generation survey.

-The market can be researched for many purposes, like brand awareness, pricing decisions, product creation, and more.
-For example, product-market fit refers to how well the product fits in a particular market.
+The market can be researched for many purposes, like brand awareness, pricing decisions, or product creation.
+For example, product-market fit refers to how well the product fits a particular market.

-As already discussed, market research is done to find the position of your brand in the market.
+As already seen, market research is done to find your brand's position in the market.
 How well is your brand received in the market?
 The brand can be perceived as good, bad, or neutral in the market.
 Such insights into brand awareness are received through Brand awareness surveys.

 Below are a few questions asked in a Brand Awareness Survey.

-• What is the first company that comes to your mind when you think of our product?
+- What is the first company that comes to mind when you think of our product?

 You can find the Brand Awareness Survey template from our template gallery.

-Pricing a product correctly is very crucial in the success of a product.
+Pricing a product correctly is crucial to its success.

-When you price it low, you may not be able to cover your expenses and receive profits.
+When you price it low, you may be unable to cover your expenses and receive profits.
 Low pricing also sometimes leads to a perception of poor quality.

 It is important to strike the right balance in pricing to achieve a good level of revenue generation.